po1sigala/live/01-Class-Content/15-Project-2/02-Homework/README.md

-# Project 2
+# 15 Project 2

+Projects play a key role in your journey to becoming a full-stack web developer.
+As you enter the last phase of the boot camp, you’ll begin to apply for development jobs.
+If you want to land interviews, your portfolio must feature high-quality deployed examples of your work—-and you can use your finished projects for that very purpose.

+As your first opportunity to show employers your collaborative skills and coding abilities, this particular project will be a focal point of your portfolio.
+Employers want to see what you can do, but they also want to see how you work with other developers.
+The more examples of deployed collaborative work you have in your portfolio, the more likely you are to get an interview and a job.

-## Application Requirements
+## Project Requirements

-* Must use a Node and Express server
+You and your group will use everything you’ve learned over the past six weeks to create a real-world full-stack application that you’ll be able to showcase to potential employers.
+The user story and acceptance criteria will depend on the project that you create, but your project must fulfil the following requirements:

+* Use Node.js and Express.js to create a RESTful API.

-* Must use Handlebars.js as the template engine
+* Use Handlebars.js as the template engine.

-* Must be backed by a MySQL database with a Sequelize ORM
+* Use MySQL and the Sequelize ORM for the database.

-* Must utilize both GET and POST routes for retrieving and adding new data
+* Have both GET and POST routes for retrieving and adding new data.

-* Must be deployed using Heroku (with data)

-* Must utilize at least one new library, package, or technology that we haven’t discussed
+* Use at least one new library, package, or technology that we haven’t discussed.

-* Must have a polished front end/UI

-* Must have a folder structure that meets the MVC paradigm
+* Have a folder structure that meets the MVC paradigm.

-* Must meet good quality coding standards (indentation, scoping, naming)
+* Include authentication (express-session and cookies).

-* Must protect API keys in Node with environment variables
+* Protect API keys and sensitive information with environment variables.

+* Be deployed using Heroku (with data).

+* Have a polished UI.

+* Be responsive.

+* Be interactive (i.e., accept and respond to user input).

+* Meet good-quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).

+* Have a professional README (with unique name, description, technologies used, screenshot, and link to deployed application).

 ## Presentation Requirements